JahirPendhari09/CodeAnt-Assignment/README.md

    # Credits <br/>
    This project was developed by ```Jahir Pendhari```.

-   <p>Feel free to explore and integrate these endpoints into your application.</p>
+   <p>Feel free to explore, and thank you for taking the time to read through this repository.
+Your feedback and suggestions are always welcome! </p>